The Complete ERPNext Implementation Guide for UAE SMBs

 A facilities management company in Business Bay had 40 subscription clients on monthly service contracts.
 Every month, the same accounting assistant created the same 40 invoices manually.
 She had done this for 3 years.

-AED 400,000 in dead stock.
+400,000 in dead stock.
 180 days on the shelf.
 Zero movement.
-Your sales team asks for AED 200,000 in budget to acquire new inventory.
-The AED 400,000 already sitting in your warehouse is the budget they need.
+Your sales team asks for 200,000 in budget to acquire new inventory.
+The 400,000 already sitting in your warehouse is the budget they need.

 Goods receipt notes entered 3 days after material arrives means your inventory data is perpetually 3 days behind reality.
 Every decision based on that data is based on fiction.